wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 Using the Wazuh dashboard and the command line tool
 ---------------------------------------------------

-To try Wazuh logtest using the Wazuh dashboard or the command line tool, follow these steps.
+To try Wazuh logtest using the Wazuh dashboard or the command line tool, follow these steps:

 #.
 Run the tool.